 - Mucus with stool

 - Bloody stool

-The purpose of the colon is to store waste and it can store it for several weeks.
-You may feel alarmed if your dog hasn’t passed a stool in a few days.
+The purpose of the colon is to store waste, and it can keep it for several weeks.
+Therefore, you may feel alarmed if your dog hasn’t passed a stool in a few days.
 This may not be a problem, though.
 You may only need to wait a few more days.

 What Causes Constipation in Dogs?

-In ordinary digestion, waste is full of water and electrolytes as it is pushed through the digestive tracts to the colon by an automatic muscular motion called peristaltic waves.
-The water is absorbed in the colon and the waste is moved out as a stool.
+In ordinary digestion, waste is full of water and electrolytes as it is pushed through the digestive tract to the colon by an automatic muscular motion called peristaltic waves.
+The water is absorbed in the colon, and the waste is moved out as a stool.

-If this process becomes slow or impaired, the colon will keep absorbing water and the stool will become harder, drier, and possibly compacted.
+If this process becomes slow or impaired, the colon will absorb water, and the stool will become more complex, drier, and possibly compacted.